 In this article, we’ll discuss the current scientific research on CBD for sciatica and pain in more depth.
 We’ll also discuss how CBD works and how to use it for the best results.

-What Causes Sciatica?
+What is Sciatica?

 Sciatica (also sometimes called “sciatic nerve pain”) is nerve pain caused by injury or irritation to your sciatic nerve(s).
 It’s typically characterized by pain, tingling, and numbness in the back and abdomen.
 Discomfort may be felt down through the leg.

 There are two sciatic nerves in your body – one on each side.
 Each nerve runs through your hip and buttock, down to just below your knee on each side of your body.
-These nerves are quite large.
-Many people compare their width to a U.S. penny.
+These nerves are quite large; many people compare their width to a U.S. penny.

 Sciatica has a variety of causes, some of them specific conditions and others more general.